cuba-platform/cuba-sdk/Readme.md

 - Can install and setup embedded Nexus OSS repository.
 - Import/Export resolved artifacts with dependencies.
 - Integrated with CUBA addons marketplace.
-- Supports difeerent profiles for one CUBA SDK instance.
+- Supports different profiles for one CUBA SDK instance.

 # 2. Installation <a name="installation"></a>